Singapura cat: Foundation

 The Singapura was accepted for registration by the TICA in 1979 for championship competition and by CFA in 1982 and granted championship status in 1988.
-During this period, breeders found that the occasional litter would have a solid colored kitten, caused by the recessive gene for solid color.
+During this period, breeders found that the occasional litter would have a solid coloured kitten, caused by the recessive gene for solid colour.
 In a desire for the Singapura to breed true, many breeders chose to do test matings to pinpoint and remove from their breeding programs individuals with the recessive gene.
 It was discovered that two of the three foundation cats carried this gene.

 Controversy

-In 1987, while on a cat finding trip to Singapore, American breeder Jerry Mayes discovered importation papers which revealed that the three foundation cats were actually taken into Singapore from the US in 1974.
+In 1987, while on a cat finding trip to Singapore, American breeder Gerry Mayes discovered importation papers which revealed that the three foundation cats were actually taken into Singapore from the US in 1974.
 Lucy Koh, a friend of Mayes, made efforts to correct the history of the Singapura presented by the Meadows but that went relatively unnoticed until 1990, when the Singapore Tourist Promotion Board (currently Singapore Tourism Board) started a campaign to use the Singapura as a national mascot.
 Reporter Sandra Davie was informed of the discrepancy and published an article about it in the national broadsheet The Straits Times.